MicrosoftDocs/altspace-vr/altspace-vr/tutorials/recording-and-live-streaming.md

 ### The slightly longer version

 1. Visit [https://obsproject.com/](https://obsproject.com/)
-2. Select 'Windows' to download OBS (this post is using OBS v22.0.2)
+2. Select **Windows** to download OBS.
+This post is using **OBS v22.0.2**
 3. Install OBS

 ### Have AltspaceVR running in 2D mode BEFORE you run OBS

 1. Download and install AltspaceVR from our Website: [altvr.com/get](https://altvr.com/getaltspacevr)
-2. To make sure you launch AltspaceVR in 2D mode, either unplug your HMD’s USB cable from your PC or if you have a Rift: Ctrl+Alt+Del, Services, Oculus VR Runtime Service, right-click, Stop.
-This will disable Oculus and start AltspaceVR in 2D mode, repeat these steps and use Start to get VR mode back.
+2. Make sure you launch AltspaceVR in 2D mode by unplugging your HMD’s USB cable from your PC or if you have a Rift: Ctrl+Alt+Del, Services, Oculus VR Runtime Service, right-click, Stop.
+    * This will disable Oculus and start AltspaceVR in 2D mode, repeat these steps and use Start to get VR mode back.

-Alt-Tab over to OBS
+Alt-Tab over to OBS:

-1. Under Sources, select **+**, Select Game Capture, Create new, Edit text to 'AltspaceVR Capture', tick Make source visible, OK
+1. Under Sources, select **+ > Game Capture > Create New**
+2. Edit text to 'AltspaceVR Capture', tick **Make source visible**, and select OK
-2. Double-click AltspaceVR Capture under Sources
+3. Double-click **AltspaceVR Capture** under Sources
-3. Mode: Capture specific window
+4. Change **Mode** to **Capture specific window**
-4. Window: [AltspaceVR.exe]: AltspaceVR
+5. Window: [AltspaceVR.exe]: AltspaceVR
-5. Window Match Priority: Match title, otherwise find window of the same executable
+6. Window Match Priority: Match title, otherwise find window of the same executable
-6. Scroll down to Capture Cursor: untick OK
+7. Scroll down to Capture Cursor: untick OK

 This should make AltspaceVR show up in OBS.
-Nice!
-Now in OBS, go to **File > Settings**:
+Now to set the following properties in OBS, go to **File > Settings**:

 | Tab | Settings |
 |---|---|